srcclr/test-lean/chapters/02-property-based-testing.md

 Our first thought is that the implementation is wrong in some way.
 Perhaps floating-point error?
 We check [two](https://nvd.nist.gov/vuln-metrics/cvss/v2-calculator) [other](https://bit-sentinel.com/common-vulnerability-scoring-system-cvss-2-0-online-calculator/) implementations of CVSS2 scoring and see the same result: a base score of 4.8, a temporal score of 4.0, and the impossible assertion `4.0 < 4.8 * (1-0.33)`.

-The answer comes from looking at the temporal equation analytically.
-The minimum temporal score is (modulo rounding):
+Looking at the temporal equation analytically, we see that the minimum temporal score is:

 ```
 temporal = base * min(exploitability) * min(remediationLevel) * min(reportConfidence)
          = base * 0.85 * 0.87 * 0.9
-         = base * 0.66555
+         = base * 0.67 (2 d.p.)
 ```

-In other words, "33% lower than the base score" is the lower bound.
+In other words, "33% lower than the base score" is the _lower bound_.
 Clearly the spec should have said **no smaller than**, i.e. `base * (1-0.33) <= temporal <= base`.
 Note also the inconsistent uses of _higher_ and _greater_, and the difficulty of parsing that sentence in general; issues like these illustrate why natural language should be kept to a minimum in specifications.

 We continue transcribing and testing, and find a similar error in the computation for the environmental score.